poix-code/AirBnB_clone/web_static/README.md

 ## 3-index.html

 The HTML page displays a header and footer by using CSS files (same as **2-index.html**) and inserts a icon in the browser tab.

+## 4-index.html

+The HTML page displays a header, footer and a filters box with a search button.